 Personal and real property taxes

 Missouri local governments rely on property taxes levied on real property (real estate) and personal property.
 The Missouri State Tax Commission oversees the property assessment system.
 The amount of property taxes imposed on any taxpayer is determined by 2 separate factors:

 - The assessed value of their taxable property, as established by the local assessor.

 - The total of the tax rates that have been set by the governing bodies of local governments where the property is located, plus the 3-cent (per $100 valuation) state tax rate.

 Real property is assessed based on its use.
-Residential property is assessed at 19 percent of value, agricultural is 12 percent of value and commercial is 32 percent of value.
+Residential property is assessed at 19% of value, agricultural is 12% of value, and commercial is 32% of value.

 Inheritance and estate taxes

 Missouri has no inheritance tax.